zoeNantes/GSoc2021-DBpedia-NeuralExtraction/README.md

-# template
+# Resources
-Product documentation template for Jekyll.
+Template that i used here: Product documentation template for Jekyll.
 Browse through a [live demo](https://long-pig.cloudvent.net/).